Stereotyping – At What Cost?

 James Denne Batten 1897 – 1985

-After the war, he continued to train as an engineer and then with one of his brothers set up The Beckenham Motor Company producing racing cars and sports cars.
+After the war, he continued to train as an engineer, and then, with one of his brothers, he set up The Beckenham Motor Company producing racing and sports cars.
 Some of which still survive and are raced to this day.

 He went on to work as a designer and engineer for some of the first mass car manufacturers in the UK.
 This eventually brought them to Leicester.

-Granfer started playing golf when he was about 11y and he continued to play 5 days a week well into his eighties.
+Granfer started playing golf when he was about 11y and continued to play five days a week well into his eighties.

 Patience Batten 1900 – 1970

-My Gran Batten was also born into a manufacturing family and had two brothers.
+My Gran Batten was also born into a manufacturing family with two brothers.
 One of whom died from tuberculosis when he was a young man.

-Amongst other things, when she was a little girl, her family moved to a remote part of Canada and then came back a few years later.
+Amongst other things, when she was a little girl, her family moved to a remote part of Canada and returned a few years later.

 Before she married, she worked for the Admiralty in London.
 She was a beauty with green eyes and auburn hair and had many admirers.
-She and Granfer married in the 1920s and enjoyed the “Flapper Era”.
+She and Granfer married in the 1920s.

-Many people are not aware that there were severe food shortages in the UK during World War I and rationing had to be introduced.
-This affected many young women and alongside the number of men killed during the war led to a drop in fertility.
+Many people are unaware that there were severe food shortages in the UK during World War I, and rationing had to be introduced.
+This affected many young women, and the number of men killed during the war led to a drop in fertility.

 My Gran kept home and worked.
-She also volunteered for several charities and was well-loved amongst the people she supported.
+She also volunteered for several charities and was well-loved among those she supported.

-She died when I was thirteen and I miss her to this day.
+She died when I was thirteen, and I miss her.